JWAYYED LAW

 Jwayyed Law LLCColumbus, Ohio

 When you decide to start a business in Ohio, one of the first and most consequential choices you will face is selecting the right entity structure.
+This decision will affect how you are taxed, how much personal liability protection you have, how complex your compliance obligations are, and how much flexibility you have to modify the structure later.
 The two most common options are a Limited Liability Company (LLC) and a Corporation.
-Both offer liability protection for their owners, but they differ significantly in how they are taxed, managed, and regulated.
+Both offer liability protection for their owners, but they differ significantly in how they are taxed, managed, regulated, and flexible to modify.
 Understanding these differences before you file your paperwork with the Ohio Secretary of State can save you time, money, and headaches down the road.
+Many entrepreneurs choose the wrong structure initially and face significant tax consequences or operational problems later.

 Limited Liability Companies (LLCs) in Ohio

 An LLC is a flexible business structure that combines the liability protection of a corporation with the tax simplicity of a sole proprietorship or partnership.
+When you form an LLC, you create a separate legal entity for your business.
 Ohio LLCs are governed by Ohio Revised Code Chapter 1706, the Ohio Revised Uniform Limited Liability Company Act.

 Key features of an Ohio LLC: